 The Department of Asian Languages & Cultures at UW-Madison is student-centered and driven by research that is integrated into the classroom.
 With thematic foci in Asian languages, linguistics and literature, Asian cultural studies, religions of Asia, and critical issues in contemporary Asia, we aim to teach students how to recognize and critically analyze the realities of past and present “Asia” as a region that is crucial to the global flows of people, materials, and ideas through its own rich complexity with deep interconnection across multiple domains.
-For more inforamtion please review our Department Overview.
+For more information please review our Department Overview.

 Undergraduates can choose from three majors, each has a different set of prerequisites and requirements.
-Students with prior experience in an Asian language will be required to take a placement test at UW-Madison prior to enrollment.
+Students with prior experience in an Asian language will be required to take a placement evaluation at UW-Madison prior to enrollment.

 Undergraduate Certificates in the College of Letters and Science

 These certificates (similar to undergraduate minors or concentrations) are designed to provide a credential in targeted language training for students majoring in another field of study.

 In addition to their course work students are encouraged to explore opportunities to use their language of study outside of the classroom.